Northeastern University: Library facilities

-The Snell Library is also home to the Northeastern University Archives and Special Collections department, which includes the Benjamin LaGuer papers collection.
+The Snell Library opened in 1990 at a cost of $35 million.
+It is also home to the Northeastern University Archives and Special Collections department, which includes the Benjamin LaGuer papers collection.
 The Special Collections focus on records of Boston-area community-based organizations that are concerned with social justice issues.
+In June 2016, the library staff adopted an open-access policy to make its members' professional research publicly accessible online.